rottney/rekordpool/README.md

-Please see (Help page)[https://rekordpool.azurewebsites.net/Help] for usage instructions.
+Please see [Help page](https://rekordpool.azurewebsites.net/Help) for usage instructions.

-If you encounter any bugs, please (raise an issue)[https://github.com/rottney/rekordpool/issues]!
+If you encounter any bugs, please [raise an issue](https://github.com/rottney/rekordpool/issues)!